TristanLee187/Rubiks-Cube/README.md

 * G<sub>0</sub> &rarr; G<sub>1</sub>
   * All 18 moves are allowed.
   * G<sub>1</sub> requirement: all edges must be "good", or able to be solved without 90 degree turns of the U or D face.
-  * Important information: orientation of the edges at each location.

 * G<sub>1</sub> &rarr; G<sub>2</sub>
   * All moves besides `U`, `U'`, `D`, or `D'` are allowed, which makes for `U2, F, F', F2, R, R', R2, B, B', B2, L, L', L2, D2`.
   * G<sub>2</sub> requirement: all corners are oriented correctly (left or right sticker must point left or right), and edges in the M slice must all belong in the M slice.
-  * Important information: orientation of the corners, and if the edge at each location in the M slice belongs or doesn't.

 * G<sub>2</sub> &rarr; G<sub>3</sub>
   * All moves from G<sub>1</sub> &rarr; G<sub>2</sub> are allowed besides `F`, `F'`, `B`, and `B'`, which makes for `U2, F2, R, R', R2, B2, L, L', L2, D2`.
-  * G<sub>3</sub> requirement: all edges must be in their home slice (E or S slice), all corners must be in their home face (U or D face), and the number of corners directly opposite their correct location must be a multiple of 4.
+  * G<sub>3</sub> requirement: all edges must be in their home slice (E or S slice), all corners must be positionsed such that all stickers on any 1 of the 6 faces of the cube contain are either the correct color or opposite the correct color.
-  * Important information: the home slice of each of edge piece at each location, the home slice of each corner modulo 2 at each location, and the number of corners opposite their correct location modulo 4.

 * G<sub>3</sub> &rarr; G<sub>4</sub>
   * Allowed moves: `U2, F2, R2, B2, L2, D2`.
   * G<sub>4</sub> requirement: all pieces are in their correct location.

-  * Important information: whether a location and the piece at that location match or not, at every location.
+The algorithm that I implement differs slightly from Thistlethwaite's Algorithm, specifically in the G<sub>3</sub> stage.
+My third stage is detailed below:

+* G<sub>2</sub> &rarr; G<sub>3</sub>
+  * All moves from G<sub>1</sub> &rarr; G<sub>2</sub> are allowed besides `F`, `F'`, `B`, and `B'`, which makes for `U2, F2, R, R', R2, B2, L, L', L2, D2`.
+  * G<sub>3</sub> requirement: all edges must be in their home slice (E or S slice), all corners must be in their home slice (U or D face), and the number of corners opposite their correct location must be equal to 0 module 4.

+My third stage has a stricter requirement than that of Thistlethwaite's Algorithm: the set of all cube states that follow my third stage requirement is a proper subset of G<sub>3</sub>.
+This should theoretically lead to larger move counts in the solution, but in my tests the solution lengths are very comparable.
+I chose to use this different third stage because it was both easier to implement in code and ran slightly faster.

 ### Implementation Notes